 We all know the saying: “Breakfast is the most important meal of the day.”
 What you choose to eat for your first meal of the day is significantly more important than what time you choose to eat it.

-If you’re not already used to being a lark, the very thought of throwing on a track suit and going out for a run or bike ride as soon as your alarm goes off in the morning is exhausting enough.
+If you’re not already used to getting up early, the very thought of throwing on a track suit and going out for a run or bike ride as soon as your alarm goes off in the morning is exhausting enough.
 But even a 15-minute spurt of physical activity will be enough to quickly get rid of grogginess.

 Your owl conditioned body is not going to get into the swing of things right away, and help from an alarm clock is certainly expected at first.
 Unfortunately, that might mean you’re being rudely awakened from a deeper cycle of sleep, which will make that initial leap out of bed quite the challenge.